swiftlang/swift-evolution/proposals/NNNN-RemoveWhere.md

 ## Introduction

 It is common to want to remove all occurrences of a certain element from a collection.
-This proposal is to add two in-place `remove` algorithms to the standard library, which will remove all entries in a collection in-place matching either an `Equatable` value, or match that a certain criteria.
+This proposal is to add a `remove` algorithm to the standard library, which will remove all entries in a collection in-place matching a given predicate.

 ## Motivation